How to setup a cron job in cPanel

 Related Articles

-How to password protect a directory in cPanel
+How to set your default address in cPanel

-How to setup an auto-responder in cPanel
+How to create additional FTP accounts in cPanel

-How to use File Manager in cPanel
+How to backup your website in cPanel